MarkOates/ArtGalleryOfCats/README.md

 ### Genre: Fable: all characters are animals

 ### Art: Iridescence
+Objects are scattered throughout the gallery that have an iridescent refraction on them.

 ### Art: All Dialog must be implemented comic-book bubble style